knuesel/typst-minideck/lib/colors.typ

 // than requested with `n`, the remaining color(s) are dropped.
 If fewer colors
 // are given than requested, additional colors are generated in a way that
 // maximizes the hue contrast.
+// Default can be a scheme or an accents value (an array of colors).
+// Schemes can be given as a dict or as a name referring to a standard scheme.
 // The returned colors are in RGB space.
-#let get-accents(scheme, n: 1, default: schemes.default.accents) = {
+#let get-accents(scheme, n: 1, default: "default") = {
   let accents = _scheme-field(scheme, "accents", default)
   return _n-accents(accents, n)
 }

 // Return some shades sampled from the source `scheme.shades`, or from `default`
 // if `scheme` is `auto` or has no such field.
 The source can be either
 // an array of two or more colors, or a gradient.
 The `ts` argument can be
 // either the desired number of shades (two or more) or an
 // array of gradient positions.
 If the source is an array of colors, it
-// is first converted to a gradient with evenly spaced stops in cases where a
+// is first converted to a gradient with evenly spaced stops if a
-// different number of shades is requested or if shades are requested at
+// different number of shades is requested.
-// specific gradient positions.
 // The source is reversed before use if `reverse` is true.
+// Default can be a scheme or a shades value (array or gradient).
+// Schemes can be given as a dict or as a name referring to a standard scheme.
 // The returned colors are in RGB space.
-#let get-shades(scheme, samples: 2, default: schemes.default.shades, reverse: false) = {
+#let get-shades(scheme, samples: 2, default: "default", reverse: false) = {
   let shades = _scheme-field(scheme, "shades", default)
   if reverse {
     shades = _reverse-shades(shades)